 - Upon enrolling the student, the receiving school will request official records from the sending school.
-Upon receipt of this request, the school will furnish the records within three (3) school days (not including staff holidays); - Immunization records must be provided at the time of enrollment; - Students should be allowed to continue their enrollment at the grade level in which they left the previous state regardless of age (including kindergarten).
+Upon receipt of this request, the sending school will furnish the records within three (3) school days (not including staff holidays); - Immunization records must be provided at the time of enrollment; - Students should be allowed to continue their enrollment at the grade level in which they left the previous state regardless of age (including kindergarten).
 If the student(s) successfully completed a grade level in the sending state, they should be enrolled in the next highest grade level in the receiving state, regardless of age; - Any student who transfers from an out-of-state public school and does not meet regular age requirements for admission to the receiving school will be admitted upon presentation of the information provided by the educational records.
 If transferring from an out-of-state nonpublic school and does not meet regular age requirements of the receiving school, the student will be admitted if the student meets age requirements for public schools within the state from which he or she is transferring and if the student's academic credit is acceptable under rules of the receiving school board.
-To be admitted into the receiving school, the transferring student must provide the following: - Official military orders showing that the military member was assigned to the state in which the child was previously enrolled and attended school.
-If the child was residing with a legal guardian and not the military member, a copy of the family care plan or proof of guardianship will be provided;
+To be admitted into the receiving school, the transferring student must provide the following:

-- An official letter or transcript from the school authorities of the sending school showing attendance, academic and grade placement information; - Documented evidence of immunization; - Evidence of date of birth. - When the student transfers before or during the school year, the receiving school will initially honor placement of the student in educational courses based on the student's enrollment in the sending state/school or based on the educational assessment conducted at the sending school.
+- Official military orders showing that the military member was assigned to the state in which the child was previously enrolled and attended school.
+If the child was residing with a legal guardian and not the military member, a copy of the family care plan or proof of guardianship will be provided; - An official letter or transcript from the school authorities of the sending school showing attendance, academic and grade placement information; - Documented evidence of immunization; - Evidence of date of birth. - FL680 and Physical must be provided within 30 days of enrollment when a copy of the military transfer orders are presented. - Proof of residency for the registering school (current mortgage statement, lease or deed AND current utility bill). - Advance Enrollment allows the military family to register for school without a physical address based on transfer orders, however, the family must provide proof of residency showing zoning with 10 days of arrival. - When the student transfers before or during the school year, the receiving school will initially honor the placement of the student in educational courses based on the student's enrollment in the sending state/school or based on the educational assessment conducted at the sending school.
 Continuing the student's academic program from the previous school should be paramount when considering placement.
 The receiving school may conduct further evaluations to ensure appropriate placement; - In compliance with IDEA, the receiving school will initially provide comparable services to a student with disabilities based on his/her current "Individualized Education Program" (IEP) and make reasonable accommodations and modifications for incoming students with disabilities, subject to an existing 504 Plan, in order to provide the student with equal access to education.
 The receiving school may then perform subsequent evaluations to ensure appropriate placement and services; - School districts shall have flexibility in waiving course/program prerequisites for placement in courses/programs.